 Since 2009, Laura’s films have been screened at the U.S. Congress, the United Nations, the Smithsonian National Gallery of Art and at dozens of international film festivals such as the Santa Barbara International Film Fest, Austin Film Fest, Seattle Human Rights Film Fest, Manchester International Film Fest, among many others.
 Her latest documentary, Mama Rwanda, is about the new generation of women entrepreneurs in Rwanda transforming their nation after genocide and was supported by the National Geographic All Roads Film Project.
 She partnered with the Akilah Institute for Women, using the film to promote women's education in East Africa and beyond.
 Laura is passionate about stories of hope coming out of seemingly hopeless places, and her work is dedicated to giving voice to those not often heard.

-Most recently, Laura directed her first narrative short called Moving Violation, which starred Milana Vayntrub and won Best Narrative Short at the DC Independent Film Festival.
+Most recently, Laura directed her first narrative short called Moving Violation, which stars Milana Vayntrub and won Best Narrative Short at the DC Independent Film Festival.
 During the Spring of 2019, Laura served as the director's shadow on the set of Showtime's Homeland.
-Prior to this, she spent SY 2019/2019 as a Filmmaker-in-Residence within SOC.
+Prior to this, she spent AY 2019/2019 as a Filmmaker-in-Residence within SOC.